tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 A: Your mesh might be causing numerical issues for your solver.

 The SnappyHexMesh settings in SnappyHexMesh-GUI have been optimized so that the mesh should work well with `simpleFoam` solver, with `consistent yes`, `U` relaxation factor 0.8 and `nNonOrthogonalCorrectors 3`.
+For a refined mesh (+2 refinement levels on the surfaces) it was necessary to use `U` relaxation factor 0.7 and add `p` relaxation factor 0.3 (to `fields` section in `relaxationFactors`) to avoid `simpleFoam` divergence.
-All solver settings are available in https://github.com/tkeskita/snappyLayerTests/tree/main/foamCase/solverCase
+The solver settings are available in https://github.com/tkeskita/snappyLayerTests/tree/main/foamCase/solverCase

-Unfortunately these SnappyHexMesh settings are not applicable as such for all solver and setting combination.
+Unfortunately these SnappyHexMesh settings may not be applicable as such for all solver and setting combinations.
 However, since you have one case which is failing and one case which is working, you can try to change one thing at a time in your setup to home in on the issue.
 Things you can try to change include:

+- Pinpoint visually (e.g. in Paraview) the location where divergence starts (e.g. the cell for which `mag(U)` starts to increase during solution).
+Is there a malformed low quality cell next to it?
+If yes, then the issue might be with the mesh.

 - Disable layer addition (use the snapped-only mesh from time directory 2).
 This test should indicate if the problem is with